orangechaser/yifangit/Readme.txt

 \f0\fs24 \cf0 Git is a free software.\
 Git is a good version control system.
-Git has amutable index called stage. }
+Git has amutable index called stage.
+Git track changes. }